-Spring Valley Hospital Medical Center offers flexible visiting hours for family members and friends in all units, except for the nursery which is open 24 hours a day to parents and siblings only.
+Spring Valley Hospital Medical Center offers flexible visiting hours for family members and friends in all units.

 - For the safety and welfare of patients, visitors must be free of colds, fever or other signs of infection.